xtendui/xtendui/src/gatsby/markdown/hidden/future/infinitescroll/index.md

 ---
-type: "Components"
+type: "Hidden"
-category: "Other"
+category: "Hidden"
-parent: "Infinite Scroll"
+parent: "Future"
 title: "Infinite Scroll"
 description: "Automatic pagination activable on click or on scroll, with browser navigation support that loads only the current page."
 ---